 - Most importantly, the overall best interests of the child.

 A change to a custodial or visitation arrangement will not automatically change child support orders.
 If the reason for changing custody or visitation will impact support too, it’s important to address child support at the same time with your attorney.

 A Family Law Attorney Can Help

 If you are considering modifying existing child support or visitation orders, or if your co-parent has indicated a desire to do so, working with an experienced child custody attorney can help protect your child’s best interest.
 It is important to have an experienced, knowledgeable family law attorney by your side who can advocate on your behalf.
-To learn more and to schedule a free consultation, contact us online today, or call 619-866-3756.

 The information and materials on this blog are provided for general informational or educational purposes only and are not intended to be legal advice.
 Being general in nature, the information and materials provided do not apply to any specific factual or legal circumstances.
 No attorney-client relationship is formed with any attorney employed by Sachdev Legal Group, APC nor should any such relationship be implied by the information provided or by any comments posted.
 The information provided is not a substitute for the advice of an attorney licensed in your jurisdiction.
 If you require legal advice, please consult with a competent attorney licensed to practice in your jurisdiction.
 Past performance does not guarantee future results.